jmcook1186/biosnicar-py/README.md

 ### Using the App

-Intrustions for using the app are provided below, and there is also a walkthrough video embedded after the text instructions.
+Instructions for using the app are provided below, and there is also a walkthrough video embedded after the text instructions.
 Please note that so far the app has only been tested on Linux (Ubuntu 20.04) and Firefox.

 ### Installing dependencies

 The BioSNICAR app is composed of a Flask backend connected to a React frontend.
 The backend runs on the dependencies already installed in the Python environment described in the previous section, but the frontend requires some javascript packaged to be installed too.
-First check if nNdejs is already installed on your machien by opening a terminal and running:
+First check if Nodejs is already installed on your machine by opening a terminal and running:

 `node -v`